Thiyane24/Thiyane24/README.md

   file parsers, pipeline runners, schema registries, message queues, and more
 - Understanding the tools that matter in production:
-  SQL, Pandas, and eventually Airflow and Spark
+  SQL, Pandas, Airflow and soon Spark

 ## Background